-Another high-profile senior housing project is coming to Manhattan, through the nearly $150 million acquisition of a 15-story building on the Upper West Side.
+Another high-profile senior housing project is coming to Manhattan, through the nearly $150 million acquisition of a 15-story building on the Upper East Side.

 The art deco building has 239 units, meaning that the purchase price equates to more than $625,000 per unit.
 Despite this eye-popping sum, the incoming owners describe the building—which has a notorious history—as a value-add project.